-The college’s Helpdesk is meant to be a one-stop-shop area to support the college community.
-From this central page an enduser can reset their password, put in a work order, browse FAQs on several topics, and find import contact information for other offices.
+The Helpdesk is a one-stop-shop area to support the college community.
+From this central page, a student or employee can reset their password, put in a work order, browse FAQs on several topics, and find important contact information for other offices.

 Where do I go to login to Southern’s student email?

 Your email address is generally in the form of first name plus last name followed by @southernwv.edu.
 So, for example, if your name is John Doe, your address is probably .
 If there is a conflict with someone else with the same name, your address may be modified somewhat from that.
 Your address and student ID number should have been provided to you in mailings from Southern.
 If you don’t know the address, you can ask anyone in Student Services, Academic Records, or Academics to look it up for you.
 Or you may call the Southern Helpdesk during regular hours to ask for it.
 You will need to know your student ID number and your birthdate for the Helpdesk to look up your email address.

 Your username for logging in to your email account is your email address.
 Depending on how your computer is set up, you may be able to type only the first part of your email address before the @southernwv.edu.
 If you see the domain of SWVCTC on the screen or @southernwv.edu beside the username field, you do not have to type the full email address.
 Otherwise, the full email address will always work as your username.